Here's what you need to know about Iceland's latest eruption.

 Learn more in this short video with Dr. Matthew Roberts, Managing Director at the Icelandic Met Office.

-Blue Lagoon's opening times may be affected due to recent seismic activity in the area.
-An eruption at Sundhnúkagígar is at a safe distance from the lagoon, however, operational hours may be influenced by air quality forecasts.
+Blue Lagoon's opening times may be affected by recent seismic activity in the area.
+An eruption at Sundhnúkagígar is at a safe distance from the lagoon; however, operational hours may be influenced by air quality forecasts.
+You can check directly with the spa or if you have a booking with us, we will keep you updated on any changes to your trip.

-Icelandic authorities are well-prepared for such events.
-Iceland experiences frequent volcanic activity, particularly in the Reykjanes peninsula, where several eruptions have occurred in recent years.
+Yes, Icelandic authorities are well-prepared for such events.
+The country experiences frequent volcanic activity, particularly in the Reykjanes peninsula, where several eruptions have occurred in recent years.

 For more information, follow the updates at the Icelandic Meteorological Office or Safe Travel Iceland.

-Our tours are proceeding as scheduled, so there's no need to change your plans.
-However, if you have any concerns about your itinerary, feel free to contact our team for assistance.
+Yes, our tours are proceeding as scheduled, so there's no need to change your plans.
+However, if you have any questions about your itinerary, feel free to contact our team for assistance.
 Since nature can be unpredictable and circumstances may change, we're closely monitoring updates from the authorities.
 We'll inform you of any developments affecting your travel plans with us.

 In Iceland, living with earthquakes and volcanoes is part of everyday life.
 This is because Iceland sits on the Mid-Atlantic Ridge in the North Atlantic Ocean.